-Before buying life insurance, you need to understand the exam process, including what the life insurance company is looking for, how to prepare for the exam and what to do if you’re denied coverage after an exam.
+Before buying life insurance, you need to understand the medical exam process, including what the life insurance company is looking for, how to prepare for the exam, and what to do if you’re denied coverage after an exam.

 Do you smoke?
 If so, how many cigarettes or cigars do you smoke in an average week?
 Month?

 Do you drink?
 If so, how many drinks in an average week?
 Month?

 Any family medical history of major illnesses including heart disease, mental illness, stroke, kidney issues, or cancer?